GO-Shoderu/alx-system_engineering-devops/0x02-shell_redirections/README.md

                 - this script counts the number of directories and sub-directories in the current directory.
                 - you will need to execute the code below to test the script ./11-directories

+	12-newest_files
+		- this script will display the 10 newest files in the current working directory.
+		- you will need to execute the code below to test the script ./12-newest_files

+	13-unique
+		- this script will take a list of words as input and print only words that appear exactly once.
+		- you will need to execute the code below to test the script cat list | ./13-unique

+	14-findthatword
+		- this script will display lines containing the pattern root from the file /etc/passwd
+		- you will need to execute the code blow to test the script ./14-findthatword

+	15-countthatword
+		- this script will display the number of lines that contain the pattern "bin" in the file /etc/passwd
+		- you will need to execute the code blow to test the script ./15-countthatword

+	16-whatsnext
+		- this script will display lines containing the pattern "root" and 3 lines after them in the file /etc/passwd
+		- you will need to execute the code blow to test the script ./16-whatsnext

+	17-hidethisword
+		- this script will display all the lines in the file /etc/passwd that do not contain the pattern "bin"
+		- you will need to execute the code blow to test the script ./17-hidethisword

+	18-letteronly
+		- this script will display all lines of the file /etc/ssh/sshd_config starting with a letter
+		- you will need to execute the code blow to test the script ./18-letteronly

+	19-AZ
+		- this script will replace all characters A and c from input to z and e respectively
+		- you will need to execute the code blow to test the script echo 'Replace all characters `A` and `c` from input to `Z` and `e`.' | ./19-AZ

+	20-hiago
+		- this script will remove all letters c and C from input
+		- you will need to execute the code blow to test the script echo Chicago | ./20-hiago

+	21-reverse
+		- this script will reverse it input
+		- you will need to execute the code blow to test the script echo "Reverse" | ./21-reverse

+	22-users_and_homes
+		- this script will display all users and their home directories and will be sorted by users
+		- you will need to execute the code blow to test the script ./22-users_and_homes

+	100-empty_casks
+		- this script will find all empty files and directories in the curent directory and all subdirectories
+		- you will need to execute the code blow to test the script ./100-empty_casks

+	101-gifs
+		- this script will list all the files with a .gif extension in the current directory and all its subdirectories
+		- you will need to execute the code blow to test the script ./101-gifs

+	102-arcostic
+		- this script will decode arcostics that use the first letter of each line
+		- you will need to execute the code blow to test the script ./102-acrostic < An\ Acrostic
+ELIZABETH

+	103-the_biggest_fan
+		- this script will pars webservers logs in TSV format as input and display the 11 hosts or IP addresses which did the most reqests
+		- you will need to execute the code blow to test the script ./103-the_biggest_fan < nasa_19950801.tsv